wjasper/certi-tester-deployment/README.md

 <summary style="font-size: 22px;">Accessing the Website on the Network</summary>
 &nbsp;

+All ports open on the Raspberry Pi by default

 To access the website from other devices on your network:

 1. Open port 7784 on the host machine.
 On Raspberry Pi, this can be done using:
    ```
+   sudo apt install firewall-config
    sudo firewall-config
    ```
    For more details, refer to: [How to Open a Raspberry Pi Linux Port](https://raspberrypi.stackexchange.com/questions/69123/how-to-open-a-raspberry-pi-linux-port).